BlackhatTech/OpenBoy/README.md

-## OpenBoy - Python gameboy emulator v0.0.1b
+## OpenBoy - Python gameboy emulator v0.0.1b - OUTDATED!
+DOESNT WORK WITH NEWER PYBOY VERSIONS

 **IMPORTANT TO USE**: When you are loading a ROM with "load ..." your ROM must not contain spaces and must not be enclosed in quotation marks!
 For example: "load mario.gb" is correct.